-Online programs are currently offered and administered through the main campus, Valley College - Martinsburg and the branch campus, Valley College - Cleveland Campus.
+Online programs are currently offered and administered through the main campus, Valley College - Martinsburg.
 Valley College - Martinsburg is a member of the National Council for State Authorization Reciprocity Association (SARA).
 Valley College is authorized to deliver distance education to students who reside in states that are also members of NC-SARA.
-The following programs are only approved and administrated by Valley College -Martinsburg: Cybersecurity Associate degree (OAS), Business Administration Bachelor degree (BS), Health Services Administration Bachelor degree (BS) and Cybersecurity Bachelor degree (BS0